Nonconformance vs CAPA: The Intersection of Safety and Quality Management

 Graphic of a safety professional confused about nonconformances and CAPA

-To develop operational excellence, modern organizations must continually strive to blend safety and quality management into a cohesive strategy that ensures employee welfare, customer satisfaction, streamlined processes and ethical leadership.
-This strategy depends on understanding and implementing two critical concepts: nonconformance and Corrective and Preventive Actions (CAPA).
+To develop operational excellence, modern organizations are continually striving to blend safety and quality management into a cohesive strategy that ensures employee welfare, customer satisfaction, streamlined processes and ethical leadership.
+To achieve this, it’s important to understand and implement two critical concepts: nonconformance and Corrective and Preventive Actions (CAPA).
 This blog post aims to unpack the relationship between these concepts, highlighting their role in developing a strong safety and quality culture dedicated to sustained continuous improvement.

 Nonconformance, or nonconformity, refers to the failure to meet specified requirements—be these customer expectations, statutory or regulatory mandates or internal organizational standards like ISO 9001 protocols.
 Nonconformities are commonly found through an inspection, an audit or as a finding in an investigation.
 These failures can occur within any process or product and can be analyzed as factors that contribute to deep systemic issues within an organization.